ok2cqr/cqrlog/compiled/README.md

    If you use script-install (see below) it makes backups for you.
    Otherwise see "manual-install (below).

-   In some cases it has happen that alpha binary compiled using Fedora linux may not run flawlessly wit Ubuntu derivates. if you start to get mysterious errors it might be the cause.
-Then you should consider to compile alpha from source.
+   In some cases it has happen that alpha binary compiled using Fedora linux may not run flawlessly with Ubuntu derivates. if you start to get mysterious errors it might be the reason.
+   I have now added version that has no special additions from me.
+It is compiled with Mint20 from up to date official source.
+   You could try that or otherwise consider to compile cqrlog either from official or from my alpha source.
    I have written few messages to Cqrlog forum how to make the compile.
 -----------YOU HAVE BEEN WARNED!------------
 ============================================